druid-io/druid-io.github.io/docs/latest/querying/groupbyquery.md

 #### Configurations

 This section describes the configurations for groupBy queries.
-You can set the runtime properties in the `runtime.properties` file on broker, historical, and MiddleManager nodes.
-You can set the query context parameters through the [query context](query-context.html).
+You can set system-wide configurations by adding them to runtime properties or query-specific configurations by adding them to query contexts.
+All runtime properties are prefixed by `druid.query.groupBy`.

+#### Commonly tuned configurations

 ##### Configurations for groupBy v2

 Supported runtime properties: